 Is Unito or Tray.io right for you?

 Unito and Tray.io are both useful for connecting the various tools in your toolbox.
 If you’re looking to automate parts of your workflow based on triggers, Tray.io is a good option.
-If you want tasks and projects to exist within multiple tools simultaneously through two-way sync, Unito can help you with that.
+If you want tasks and projects to exist within multiple tools simultaneously, Unito can help you with that.
 Or maybe you can find value in both!

 If you think Unito might be right for you, try it free for two weeks!